Ar-Rasaq-HomesandProperties/Ar-Rasaq-HomesandProperties/README.md

 <!---
 Ar-Rasaq-HomesandProperties/Ar-Rasaq-HomesandProperties is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+You can click the Preview link to take a look at your 08031875862
---->
-also active and focuses on buying and selling of own real estate.